CharlesCarley/BinTools/Tools/bindump/Readme.md

 # bindump
-Bin dump is a tool that prints structured information about the  ELF and PE executable file formats.
+Is a tool that prints information about the  ELF and PE executable file formats.

 #### bindump Usage